Opens an external site in a new window

 📚 SvelteKit $lib #

 SvelteKit code often includes the SvelteKit $lib import alias.
 If you are new to SvelteKit, you might have seen this and wondered what it does.
-In the video, you will see SvelteKit $lib is nothing more that an alias for the src/lib folder.
-Typically you will add a components folder in here as well as folders for other code which you want to share between pages and endpoints.
-You might also have asked yourself where $lib is defined within the SvelteKit config files as well as how you can create your own custom aliases.
-In this short video we tackle all of that as well as look at a quick example.
+In the video, you will see SvelteKit $lib is nothing more than an alias for the src/lib folder.
+Typically, you will add a components folder in here, as well as folders for other code which you want to share between pages and endpoints.
+You might also have asked yourself where $lib is defined within the SvelteKit config files, as well as how you can create your own custom aliases.
+In this short video, we tackle all of that as well as look at a quick example.

 📹 SvelteKit $lib: Video #